Truck: Engines and motors

 Most small trucks such as sport utility vehicles (SUVs), vans or pickups, and even light medium-duty trucks in North America, China, and Russia use gasoline engines (petrol engines), but many diesel engined models are now being produced.
 Most of the heavier trucks use four-stroke diesel engines with a turbocharger and intercooler.
 Huge off-highway trucks use locomotive-type engines such as a V12 Detroit Diesel two stroke engine.
 A large proportion of refuse trucks in the United States employ CNG (compressed natural gas) engines for their low fuel cost and reduced carbon emissions.

 A significant proportion of North American manufactured trucks use an engine built by the last remaining major independent engine manufacturer (Cummins) but most global OEMs such as Volvo Trucks and Daimler AG promote their own "captive" engines.

-In the European Union, all new truck engines must comply with Euro VI emission regulations.
+In the European Union, all new truck engines must comply with Euro VI emission regulations, and Euro 7 from the late 2020s has stricter exhaust limits and also limits air pollution from brakes and tires.